dgarciabriseno/flare-scoreboard/Developers.md

 ## Components
 The following components exist in this library:

+### Scoreboard
+Location: `src/Scoreboard.php`

+Description: Main public API for getting scoreboard data.
+Uses the HapiClient and Cache to retrieve and cache data.

 ### HapiClient
 Location: `src/HapiClient.php`

 Description: This is the interface for communicating with any HAPI Server.
 Its functions map to HAPI endpoints (catalog, info, data, etc).

+### Cache
+Location: `src/Cache.php`

+Description: Scoreboard uses this to cache data returned from the hapi server.
+Data is cached to system tmp dir.

 ### Http Client
 Location: `src/Http.php`